jaroslawhartman/kindle-to-memrise/README.md

 ## How does it work?

+### Create course (`kindle2memrise.py`)

 1. The script reads through the vocab.db to look for all Engligh words (in table WORDS).
 2. Each of the words (aka _stems_) is used for a definition lookup in the [Cambridge Dictionary](https://dictionary.cambridge.org/)
 3. Retreve word definitions, usage example, pronounciation, audio mp3 and insert into a new SQLite database `memrise.db` (the mp3 is written to the disk only, folder `audio`)
 4. Each new word is written to a text file, in a format suitable for bulk words import into Memrise.

+### Upload audio files (`uploadAudio.py`)

+1. Get list of all words from the course
+2. If a word still does not have any audio file...
+3. ...retireves mp3 filename from the DB created in the 1st stage
+4. Uploads the mp3 to Memrise

 ## Pre-requisties